-Operating a Nest thermostat is one of the most convenient ways to optimize the daily schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you may expect, it won’t work correctly or at all if you see an error code on the display.
-The precise error code provides useful information about the root of the problem, something a professional technician can use to provide solutions that much quicker.
+Installing a Nest thermostat is one of the best ways to improve the day-to-day schedule of your HVAC system.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you might expect, it won’t work correctly or at all if you see an error code appear.
+The precise error code provides useful information about the root of the problem, something a knowledgeable technician can use to provide solutions that much faster.

-Listed below are seven of the most likely error codes you might encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you might address it and the approximate cost to do so.
-Don’t forget that while the investment will ultimately be dependent on the exact Nest model, you can expect to pay about $75-$200 for repairs.
-This should include travel and labor costs as well as any specific components required to finish repairs.
+Here are seven of the most common error codes you may encounter on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you might solve it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately hinge on the exact Nest model, you can expect to pay about $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific components required to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is detached from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the problem is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is detached from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the issue is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will examine electrical connections and wiring until they locate the root of the problem.
+A professional technician can examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll shut off the power and gradually check each wire, seeing to it that they are fully inserted into the connector with the correct amount of exposed copper.
-After they pinpoint the malfunctioning connector, it can be swapped for a new one.
+They’ll shut off the power and progressively check each wire, making sure they are fully attached into the connector with the correct amount of exposed copper.
+After they pinpoint the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually power down.
-Assuming the breakers are on, you can inspect a handful of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is particularly hot.
+The HVAC system can break down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently power down.
+Presuming the breakers are on, you can examine a handful of other places before contacting a professional technician.

-Since this error can drain your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re working with.
-You can detach the thermostat from its base and deliver power through a USB cable.
-In the event it presents error code 195, you should continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it’s maybe best to call a pro.
+Since this error can deplete your thermostat’s battery, the first step could be restoring enough power to determine if this specific error code is what you’re facing.
+You can separate the thermostat from its base and deliver power by using a USB cable.
+Assuming it reveals error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-A technician can carefully examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+The technician needs to carefully inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Although this error code isn’t critical, it could still stop you from using the Nest thermostat how you want to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 show up.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is sent using the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off as soon as possible.
-You can then get a hold of a professional technician with the proper experience identifying and resolving electrical damage.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off as soon as you can.
+You can then get a hold of a professional technician with the necessary experience identifying and fixing electrical malfunctions.

 e73 – Critical

-This will sometimes be as simple as the breaker being shut off, but it can also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s a good idea to speak with a local professional.
+This will sometimes be as easy as the breaker being turned off, but it may also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to contact a local professional.